Bas Eickhout: Political career

 On 24 November 2018, Eickhout was elected as one of two leading candidates of the European Greens for the 2019 European Parliament election alongside Ska Keller.
 Under his leadership, GreenLeft won three seats, up from two in 2014.
 Both Keller and Eickhout later became the Green candidates for the office of President of the European Commission.
 He subsequently served as deputy chairman of the Greens–European Free Alliance (Greens/EFA) group, under the leadership of co-chairmen Keller and Philippe Lamberts.

 Since 2021, Eickout has been part of the Parliament's delegation to the EU-UK Parliamentary Assembly, which provides parliamentary oversight over the implementation of the EU–UK Trade and Cooperation Agreement.

 Eickhout was chosen as the leading candidate on the shared GroenLinks–PvdA list for the 2024 European Parliament election after he had been nominated by the boards of both parties.
 The European Green Party later chose him and Terry Reintke to steer its campaign for the election.
 Eickhout was a proponent of creating a European fund worth one percent of its GDP to invest in the industrial sector in order to increase the EU's competitiveness.
 GroenLinks–PvdA received a plurality of eight seats in the Netherlands, and Eickhout received a fourth term.
 He became his party's spokesperson for nature, environment, and agriculture, and he started serving as co-president of the Greens/EFA alongside Reintke.

+On 20 May 2026, Eickhout announced resigning from his position as MEP with immediate effect citing "I have had relationships that were not appropriate for my role", adding to a statement from his party that the group had taken "allegations of breaches of the code of conduct very seriously."

 Personal life

 As of 2024, Eickhout resided in both Utrecht and Brussels.
 He has a partner and a daughter from a previous relationship.
+He is currently in a relationship with Lena Schilling, an Austrian Green Party MEP, who is 24 years younger than him.
+According to a party spokesperson, the relationship was made public to avoid conflicts of interest.